kartgoel/HydraDocumentation/docs/hydraRun.rst

 ~~~~~~~~~~~~~~~~~~

 - ``data``: A string representing the image data in base64 format.
-- ``holder``: A string representing the ID of the holder element to update with teh rendered image.
+- ``holder``: A string representing the ID of the holder element to update with the rendered image.
 - ``gradCAM``: An optional string representing the gradCAM data in base64 format.
 Default is an empty string.

 Example Usage